ericc661/rethinking_containment/rethinking_containment.md

-Thus the poem stretches form to its boundaries and seems to be in constant cyclical motion as each sentence endlessly flows into the next, closely resembling but varying each other in such a way as to make it unclear what the "original" sentence is.
+Thus the poem stretches form to its boundaries and seems to be in constant cyclical motion as each sentence endlessly flows into the next, closely resembling but varying the last in such a way as to make it unclear what the "original" sentence is.
 But in each sentence appear the words "place" and "space", invoking the literal and figurative containment, enclosure, and marginalization of indigenous peoples in a